 - Highlight and copy %systemroot%\System32\spool\printers\ and paste it in the search box, press enter or click open file location.
 Click continue if prompted to access the folder.

-- You should see a list of files, these are the print queue we need to clear.
+- You should see a list of files; these are the print queues we need to clear.

 - Now press Ctrl A simultaneously to select all the files.

 - Right click to delete or simply press Del key.